rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ## Learning Objectives

-With this LAB wil walk you through the steps to migrate an AP Wi-Fi 6E from management with 9800 Wireless LAN Controller to Meraki cloud and vice versa and to demonstrate Wi-Fi 6E configuration for both management types.
+With this LAB will walk you through the steps to migrate an AP Wi-Fi 6E from management with 9800 Wireless LAN Controller to Meraki cloud, vice versa and to demonstrate Wi-Fi 6E configuration for both management types.

 ## Network Diagram

 ![](/images/Picture1.png)